intel/nauta/docs/user-guide/actions/mount_exp_input.md

    `nctl mount`

-1. Enter `mount_smbfs` or `net use` or `mount.cfis` as appropriate.
+1. Enter `mount_smbfs` or `mount.cfis` as appropriate.
 Be aware, these commands are dependent on the operating system you are using.

    **Note:** The MOUNTPOINT is your `my_input` folder.